open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ## Overview

-The OpenTelemetry Metrics API supports capturing measurements about the execution of a computer program in real time.
-The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries of those measurements, also in real time.
+The OpenTelemetry Metrics API supports capturing measurements about the execution of a computer program as it runs.
+The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries of those measurements simultaneously.
 Hereafter, "the API" refers to the OpenTelemetry Metrics API.

 The word "semantic" or "semantics" as used here refers to _how we give